Equifax Breach Provokes Calls For Serious Data Protection Reforms - Slashdot

 Re: (Score:2)

-as they say, "let the free market decide" (Score:3)
+as they say, "let the free market decide" (Score:4, Interesting)

 - Name + phone hacked = $2 penalty